JapaneseJLPT

 can be seen; appears

-Yamayama ga mieru.
+Yama ga mieru.

-The mountains can be seen.
+The mountain(s) can be seen.

 窓から海が見える。